jbatson5/SCALE-test/docs/MAVRIC.rst

 .. figure:: figs/fig4.1.35_isfsiCompare.png
   :align: center

-  Distribution of relative uncertainties for different run times of mavric.isfsi.inp.
-This plot shows what fraction of the mesh tally voxels had less than a given amount of relative uncertainty.
+  Distribution of relative uncertainties for different run times of ``mavric.isfsi.inp`` showing the fraction of the mesh tally voxels that had less than a given amount of relative uncertainty.

 TN24-P spent fuel cask
 ~~~~~~~~~~~~~~~~~~~~~~

-As an example that uses multiple sources, user-defined distributions in
+For an example that uses multiple sources, user-defined distributions in
 those sources, macromaterials for improved S\ :sub:`N` calculations, and
 the automated variance reduction capabilities in MAVRIC, consider the
 model for the TN-24P cask, as used in previous SCALE shielding